mantidproject/mantid/Code/Mantid/docs/source/concepts/PeaksWorkspace.rst

     # The peak can later be added to the workspace
     pws.addPeak(p)

-Once you have a handle on a peak ''p'' you have several methods to query/modify its values:
+Once you have a handle on a peak "p" you have several methods to query/modify its values:

 .. code-block:: python